flowhub/jsjob-ethereum/README.md

 * Require a deposit, for punishment in case of bad/contested results.
 * User review/approval of output, exposed to visitors
 * Not allow executable code (at least not Turing complete) in results.
 For websites, maybe [AMP HTML](https://www.ampproject.org/)?
-Media embedding (iframe, images) is also a vector.
+Media embedding (iframe, images) is also a vector, though potentially mitigated by comparing to media sources in input data.

 ## Related work